Wallby/Portfolio/content/educational/_index.md

 ---
-title: Educational
+title: "Educational"
-subtitle: Projects as part of my education
+subtitle: "Projects as part of my education"
 ---